What is DVR?

-To make sure young adults receive the best services possible, DVR partners with a variety of community-based service providers.
-Our service providers work with young adults directly to help them explore and learn about work as well as assist them with starting and keeping a new job.
+To make sure young adults are getting the best services possible, DVR partners with a variety of community-based service providers.
+Our service providers work with young adults directly to help them explore and learn about work as well as assist you with starting and keeping a new job.

 We also have unique programs that we partner with including the School to Work Alliance Program (SWAP) and Project Search.
-These programs are available in certain areas throughout the state, and your young adult’s DVR partner can discuss these further if they may be a good fit for your young adult’s needs.
+These programs are available in certain areas throughout the state and your young adult's DVR partner can discuss these further to determine if they are a good fit for your young adult's needs.

 ✔ Education Partners

-If your young adult is a student in high school or attending a post-secondary training program, we may also partner with education staff working with them.
+If your young adult is a student in high school or attending a college training program, we may also partner with staff working with them.
 This partnership helps us work collaboratively and avoid duplicative services.

 ✔ Family and Community Partners